benjaminhadfield/search-engine/README.md

 ---------------------
 **[`Mapper`](https://github.com/benjaminhadfield/search-engine/blob/master/src/com/benhadfield/indexer/Mapper.java)**
 The `Mapper` class takes a path to a file and uses a `Tokenizer` instance to generate a map, with a `K<Token>, V<Posting>` structure.
-This map contains a mapping of tokens to a file ID - token frequency pair for that file.

 ```java
 class Main {